Therapy dogs visit Hawai‘i Wildfires Recovery Field Office

-Nancy Taylor (left) an administrative assistant from the U.S. Army Corps of Engineers Jacksonville District and Tami Mahaffey (middle) supervisory logistics manager from the USACE Fort Worth District, visit with a therapy dog at the Recovery Field Office in Kihei, Hawai‘i.
+Kylene Patton, supervisory logistics manager from the U.S. Army Corps of Engineers, Little Rock District visits with a therapy dog at the Recovery Field Office in Kihei, Hawai‘i.

 |Date Taken: